360world3/FinalMajorProject-/sessions/01/readme.md

 * A deep understanding of the brief
 * Start building an understanding of your project
-* Be intoduced to helpful design tools
+* Be introduced to helpful design thinking tools
 * See examples from last year

 ### Questions you should be able to answer at the end